 The title of this article sounds rather obvious to most readers, especially when thinking about faults that are significant enough to ground an aircraft.
-However, even relatively minor faults can influence flight safety.
+However, even relatively minor aircraft system faults can influence flight safety.

 A recent New York Times article, by William Langewiesche, spoke about the safety implications of a declining level of aircraft systems knowledge among new pilots.
 The article said, in part, that airlines are meeting the growing demand for pilots by reducing the experience qualifications for employment, and that handling failed or partially failed systems is a secondary concern when it comes to selecting new hires.
 As a result, a deep understanding of aircraft systems operation is becoming a less common trait among pilots.